Side effects of quitting smoking - what happens after I stop smoking?

 It can also help get things moving faster if you are a little more active than usual.
-Fibre-rich foods, fruits and vegetables help keep your digestion working optimally.
+Fibre-rich foods, fruits and vegetables also help keep your digestion working optimally.
 Drink lots of water! 💧

 Your body has grown accustomed to a certain amount of nicotine.

-Try setting a timer on your mobile for 30 seconds and do something else until the timer beeps.
+When you feel a craving, try setting a timer on your mobile for 30 seconds and do something else until the timer beeps.